 Products that enter the market for purchase should be safe and operate as expected.
 When a manufacturer fails to properly design or manufacture a product, and it causes injury to a consumer, a competent personal injury attorney could help you hold the company financially responsible for your losses.
 Learn how to properly file a lawsuit with the aid of an Elgin defective products lawyer.

-What is a Defective Products Lawsuit?
+What Is a Defective Products Lawsuit?

 Defective product lawsuits, also commonly referred to as product liability lawsuits, are meant to hold manufacturers and designers responsible for their negligence.
 Products that do not perform as they are expected to, and cause injury to consumers, can result in significant financial costs to those consumers.
 Those costs should be compensated by the negligent party, the manufacturer of the product.
 Under Illinois law, there are three primary ways a product may be considered defective or dangerous: its design, its manufacture, or its labeling.
-A local defective products attorney could help a plaintiff discover which scenario applies to their specific situation.
+An Elgin defective products attorney could help a plaintiff discover which scenario applies to their specific situation.

 Product Design Defects